-- (a) have a nomination committee which: - Has at least three members, a majority of whom are independent directors and; - Is chaired by an independent director and disclose: - The charter of the committee; - The members of the committee; and - As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) If it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+- (a) have a nomination committee which: - Has at least three members, a majority of whom are independent directors and; - Is chaired by an independent director and disclose: - · The charter of the committee; - The members of the committee; and - As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) If it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

-The Nomination and Remuneration Committee will be a standing committee of the Board.
-The Nomination and Remuneration Committee will have at least three members, a majority of whom are independent non-executive directors of the Board. and will be chaired by the Chairman of the Board who is an independent non-executive director.
+The Nomination and Remuneration Committee is a standing committee of the Board.
+The Nomination and Remuneration Committee has three members, who are independent non- executive directors of the Board.
+The committee is chaired by the Chairman of the Board who is an independent non-executive director.